data-to-insight/csc-validator-be-cin/docs/index.md

 The tool is useable both in browser (URL TO BE DECIDED) and via the command line interface and validates data that is in the XML format that same data would be in for the DfE tool.

-This tool was developed by a UK wide group of analysts and local authority employees, in collaboration with Social Finance, a not for profit consultancy aiming to tackle social problems in the UK and Globally, and Data to Insight, a national project led by local authorities with support from the ADCS, DLUHC, DfE, and Ofsted to help local authorities make better use of data.
+This tool was developed by a UK-wide group of analysts and local authority employees, in collaboration with Social Finance, a not for profit consultancy aiming to scale better solutions to complex social problems, and Data to Insight, a national project led by local authorities with support from the ADCS, DLUHC, DfE, and Ofsted to help local authorities make better use of data.

 The continued existence and relevance of the tool relies on users, and those who are interested, contributing the to the maintenance and development of the tool.
 For instance, reporting bugs, fixing bugs, and updating the tool with new rules when the DfE releases new rules or changes current ones.